-underlay In animation, an underlay is a specific part of the decor placed behind the main animation. vector A vector-based image is composed of points and Bézier curves.
+underlay In animation, an underlay is a specific part of the decor placed behind the main animation.
+Unity Asset Chunk of data in Unity that is generated by Unity, is native to Unity, and is packed into a game during the game-building process.
+These are generated by Unity's tools and during importing of external files.
+Unity Custom Importer Importer in Unity that is defined in the C# scripting interface per-project, that maps a file extention (eg. ".tbg") to a process of converting file data to Unity assets vector A vector-based image is composed of points and Bézier curves.
 The computer reads the points and traces the segments, linking them to reproduce the image shape.
 There is no fixed size or resolution in a vector image.
 The graphic can be enlarged and distorted as much as desired and the system will simply recalculate the segments and rebuild the shapes.
 Vector images are translated and displayed in pixels once the calculation is done. velocity In animation, the velocity, also known as ease, is the acceleration or deceleration of a motion.
 This can be achieved by a function curve, or via a series of animated drawings.
-Other common terms for ease-in and ease-out are slow-in and slow- out. walk cycle A series of drawings "on the spot" that describe the walk for a character.
+Other common terms for ease-in and ease-out are slow-in and slow-out.
+Vertical Slice Vertical Slice is the name given to the proof of concept stage of game development.
+It can be thought of as the initial prototype (or the pre- alpha stage) in a game development process.
+The name is derived from visualising the development process as a large "cake" where each stage is a slice of the cake, and the layers of the cake represent various features being created at the same time, across multiple departments.
+Management software such Atlassian Jira, visualises these layers vertically, in different colours, like the different layers of a cake. walk cycle A series of drawings "on the spot" that describe the walk for a character.
 The illusion of movement is created by the use of background pans.
-To avoid making innumerable drawings, animators routinely make a walk cycle for a character. zone An area which can be painted with colour.
+To avoid making innumerable drawings, animators routinely make a walk cycle for a character.
+XML XML file format - standard file format to store data structurally, similar in function to JSON format XML Workflow Process to export a character from Harmony and import into a game engine using XML folders as an intermediate file type zone An area which can be painted with colour.